brandontrabucco/off-policy/README.md

 ### Efficiency

-The framework is currently optimized for GPU performance, and is typically faster when using a GPU, even for state-based experiments.
+The framework is typically faster when using a GPU, even for state-based experiments.
 For example, when training a policy for `Ant-v2`, reaching 1M gradient descent steps typically requires 3 hours when using an NVIDIA Titan X Pascal.